ningweinw/ningweinw.github.io/ICT335/Lab6.md

 - __Version label__: *v1*
 - __Presets__: select *High availability*
 - Click __Next__, in the step __Configure service access__
-  - For Existing service role, choose *LabRole*
+  - For Service role, choose *LabRole*
   - If the environment is in the us-east-1 AWS Region, for EC2 key pair, choose *vockey*
   - For EC2 instance profile, choose *LabInstanceProfile*
 - Click __Next__ three times, in the step __Configure updates, monitoring, and logging__